tetratelabs/tsb-gitops-demo/argo/README.md

 ![metrics for both stable and canary](./assets/service-metrics.png)

-Service topology shows only `reviews-canary` is calling `details-v1` service
+Service topology shows only `reviews-canary` is calling `ratings` service

 ![service topology which shows only reviews-canary is calling details-v1 service](./assets/topology.png)